-The B.A. in Marketing requires students to complete 128 credits to graduate.
-All students are required to complete our General Education requirements.
+The Bachelor of Arts in Marketing requires students to complete 128 credits to graduate.
+All students are required to complete our general education requirements.

 Most students who have earned an Associate of Arts degree from a Minnesota community college that participates in the MNSCU Minnesota Transfer Curriculum have completed the College's general education requirements, with the exception of Religious Studies and a Writing Intensive course.
 Speak with an admissions representative for an evaluation of your previous college coursework.

 Introduces the preparation and use of financial accounting information.
 Course includes preparation and analysis of financial statements and related disclosures.

 Introduces the internal use of accounting information to plan, control and evaluate the activities of business organizations.
 Course emphasizes problem solving and decision making for manufacturing and service enterprises.